ymunemasa/data-tutorials/tutorials/hdf/hdf-2.1/realtime-event-processing-in-hadoop-with-nifi-kafka-and-storm/tutorial-5.md

 title: Real Time Data Ingestion in HBase and Hive using Storm
 ---

-# Tutorial 3: Real Time Data Ingestion in HBase and Hive using Storm
+# Real Time Data Ingestion in HBase and Hive using Storm

 ## Introduction